Spectory/sql_dev/README.md

   students.each {|s| s.house}
 ```

-Lets look at the console logs:
+Now look at the console logs:
 ```Ruby
   2.3.0 :004 > students = Student.where("first_name LIKE (?)", "%H%")
     Student Load (0.5ms)  SELECT "students".* FROM "students" WHERE (first_name LIKE ('%H%'))